samuel-gamelin/AutoTypewriter/README.md

 3. Run the `autotypewriter.py` script with your desired options.
 The following are some examples.

-    Run the typewriter using OCR capabilities (this is the default behaviour, unless the --paste option is specified), making it take screenshots of the bounding box on a repeated basis each time after typing out the contents (with a 0.08s interval between each character) of a single screenshot.
+    Run the typewriter using OCR capabilities (this is the default behaviour, unless the --paste-key option is specified), making it take screenshots of the bounding box on a repeated basis each time after typing out the contents (with a 0.08s interval between each character) of a single screenshot.
 This will continue until the contents of the screenshots of the bounding box being taken do not change.
 A common use case for this scenario would be a rolling block of text.
 The bounding box is a rectangular area of the screen that is formed between the two points which you select by clicking with your mouse after the script commences execution.
     ```
     python3 autotypewriter.py --repeat --interval 0.08
     ```